-- 2. Quorum: At least seven members of the Court must be present at the conduct of a trial unless the trial is held before the freshman class has elected its Court representatives, in which case five members shall constitute a quorum. - 3.
-Evidentiary Standard and Prior Acts: A preponderance of the evidence is the standard on which the Court's convictions shall be based.
+- 3. Evidentiary Standard and Prior Acts: A preponderance of the evidence is the standard on which the Court's convictions shall be based.
 Information regarding acts of prior misconduct shall not be received as evidence of guilt but may be considered by the Court in determining the punishment to be assessed. - 4.
 Witnesses: Except as otherwise provided by Law, an accused student shall have the right to cross-examine any witness who testifies at a trial.
 If a report of, or information about, an offense is provided to the Chairman by an individual who fails or refuses to testify at the trial, then such information will not be communicated to the full Court or received or considered as evidence at the trial. - 5.
 Presentation of the Defense: The accused shall be given reasonable opportunity to testify and/or to offer the sworn oral or written testimony of other(s) on his behalf.
 It is for the Court to determine the probative value of written statements offered by the accused from affiants who were not subject to cross-examination at the trial.
 Should the accused make no offer to refute the charges against him, the Court may draw from such circumstance any inference it deems appropriate.
-The unavailability of defense witnesses or their refusal to testify shall not result in a delay of a trial beyond a reasonable period.
+The unavailability of defense witnesses or their refusal to testify shall not result in a delay of a trial beyond a reasonable period. - 6.
+Recordation: All trials are electronically recorded.

-- 6. Recordation: On its own motion, or at the request of the accused, the Court may cause a trial (but not the Court's deliberations) to be taped or otherwise recorded.
 These recordings may be transcribed or otherwise used by appellate bodies but no other party. - 7.
-Required Vote for Conviction, Punishment: Of the Court members sitting in a particular case, a minimum of all but one must vote in favor for there to be a conviction.
+Required Vote for Conviction, Punishment:

+Of the Court members sitting in a particular case, a minimum of all but one must vote in favor for there to be a conviction.
 The punishment shall be determined by simple majority vote. - 8.
 Decision: The Chairman of the Student Court, in each case where an accused student has been convicted, shall, within 48 hours of the trial, reduce its decision to writing, which writing shall include a clear recitation of the Court's verdict, the findings on which the verdict was based, the punishment assessed, and the rationale therefore.
 This trial summary statement shall be promptly delivered to the Dean of Students and shall be available to appellants upon their request. - 9.
 Confidentiality: All trials by the Student Court shall be confidential and all persons attending the proceedings, including the accused, shall be obligated not to disclose any of the evidence or the findings except as hereinafter provided.
 Only persons summoned to participate or who otherwise are permitted to be present by the Student Court may attend the trial.
 Witnesses shall be sequestered and shall be available for follow up until the trial has been completed.
-A breach of this confidentiality requirement shall be punishable under the contempt provision of the Code of Student Conduct, Paragraph III.
-A.(23). - 10.
-Reports of Results: If a student is found guilty, a notice of such finding, which does not include the name of the convicted student, shall be promptly posted on the Student Government electronic bulletin boards.
+A breach of this confidentiality requirement shall be punishable under the contempt provision of the Code of

+Student Conduct, Paragraph III.
+A.(23).

+10. Reports of Results: If a student is found guilty, a notice of such finding, which does not include the name of the convicted student, shall be promptly posted on the Student Government electronic bulletin boards.